 - Quarterly reports are provided to support the shared transparent business amongst of all broadcasted Montages of that period (see SHAREX Site > Digital Exhibitions > Financial redistributions).

-- Co-ops may propose future orientations for WallMuse’s digital exhibition platform.
+- Co-operation Entities may propose future orientations for WallMuse’s digital exhibition app.

 See the Terms of Service of WallMuse platform : TOS